sveinnfannar/express-sequelize-restbuddy/README.md

 # Express Sequelize RestBuddy [![Build Status](https://travis-ci.org/sveinnfannar/express-sequelize-restbuddy.svg?branch=master)](https://travis-ci.org/sveinnfannar/express-sequelize-restbuddy)
 > RestBuddy provides a simple, yet powerful abstraction to help reduce the amount of boilerplate code in REST APIs

+RestBuddy simply queries your database using (Sequelize)[https://github.com/sequelize/sequelize) depending on the structure of the route and attatches the data to the `req` object.

+Here are some examples of how restful routes and query parameters map to database lookups:
+- `/users` -> paginated results from the `Users` table
+- `/users?name=john` -> paginated results from the `Users` table where name is equal to "john"
+- `/users/:id` -> the row with a given id from `Users` table or 404

 ## Getting Started
 Install the module with: `npm install express-sequelize-restbuddy`